Tango & Cash: Plot

-The detectives visit the witnesses who framed them in court.
-Tango intercepts Wyler, who admits that Requin was in charge of the setup; Wyler gets killed in a car bomb while trying to escape.
-Cash discovers that Skinner made the incriminating tape himself; he starts destroying Skinner's expensive equipment until he agrees to help exonerate them.
-Cash finds Katherine, Tango's sister who goes by "Kiki", but is quickly surrounded by cops; she helps Cash escape the night club by dressing him as a female.
-Later that night, Tango reunites with Cash and the duo are met at Kiki's house by Schroeder, Tango's commanding officer.
-He gives them Requin's address and tells them they have 24 hours to find out who he works for; Tango and Cash apprehend Requin and trick him into telling them Perret's name.
-Cash's weapons expert friend Owen lets them borrow a high-tech assault vehicle and the duo storm into Perret's headquarters to confront the crime lord.
-However, Perret has kidnapped Kiki and starts a timer that will trigger the building's automatic self-destruct procedure.
-After killing Perret's core security personnel and fellow crime lords, Requin appears, holding Kiki at knifepoint along with another of Perret's henchmen.
-He throws her aside to fight the detectives hand-to-hand.
-While Tango defeats the henchman in a martial arts fight, Cash stuffs a hand grenade down Requin's pants and knocks him down a flight of stairs as it explodes, killing him.
-Perret appears in a hall of mirrors holding a gun to Kiki's head; both detectives pick out the correct Perret and shoot him in the forehead.
-They gather Kiki and barely escape as the building explodes.
-They joke half-seriously about Cash's desire to date Kiki as a newspaper headline announces they've been completely vindicated and return to the LAPD as heroes.
+The detectives visit the witnesses who framed them in court: Tango intercepts Wyler, who admits that Requin was in charge of the setup, and is killed shortly after by a car bomb; Cash discovers that Skinner made the incriminating tape himself.
+At the Cleopatra Club, Cash finds Katherine—Tango's sister who goes by the name of Kiki—and when police arrive at the club, she helps Cash escape by dressing him as a woman.
+Later that night, Tango reunites with Cash and the duo are met at Kiki's house by Tango's commanding officer.
+He gives them Requin's address and tells them they have 24 hours to find out who he works for; Tango and Cash apprehend Requin and interrogate him, and trick him into giving up Perret's name using a dummy grenade.

+Cash's friend, weapons expert Owen, lends the pair an armed RV which they use to storm Perret's hideout and defeat his pursuing guards, and Requin is killed when Cash uses a real grenade.
+However, Perret has Kiki kidnapped and starts a timer to trigger his hideout's self-destruct.
+He appears in a hall of mirrors holding Kiki at gunpoint. both detectives pick out the correct Perret and shoot him in the head.
+They rescue Kiki and barely escape as the hideout explodes.
+Now able to get along, Tango and Cash joke half-seriously about Cash's desire to date Kiki as a newspaper headline announces they have been cleared of all charges and returned to LAPD duty as heroes.